hiagosilverio/redbath/README.md

 CLI functions are in development.. doesn't not include at all in this version

-In 0.1.9 doesn't support custom scripts at CLI.
+Doesn't support custom scripts at CLI, only redbath scripts.

 ### Prerequisites